Practical Endgames for Composing Inspiration II.

 See also: Inspiration for Study Composers I

-The following Endgame examples from played games are chosen from the book by Laszlo Polgar (1999):
+The following Endgame examples from played games are mostly chosen from the book by Laszlo Polgar (1999):

 Although may be more than 50% off the examples in the book are Endgame studies,